-BSN-DNP: FNP
+Certification Information BSN-MSN: FNP and BSN-DNP: FNP

-Students in this track will earn their MSN degree after completing NUR 477.
-Graduates of the MSN-FNP program are eligible to take the national certification examination for Family Nurse Practitioners offered through the American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP).
-This certification allows students to practice as FNP's while completing the last semesters of DNP coursework.
-If a student chooses not to continue after completing the MSN level coursework (NUR 477), they must notify the Post-licensure Academic Advisor no later than October 1st the semester prior to enrolling in NUR 477.
-It will be assumed that student plans are to complete DNP unless otherwise notified.
+Students on this track will earn their MSN degree after completing NUR 477.
+Upon successful completion of the master's level courses, students should take the national certification examination for Family Nurse Practitioners offered through the American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP).
+This certification allows students in the BSN-DNP program to practice as FNP's while completing the last semesters of DNP coursework.

-BSN-DNP: NLM
+BSN-NLM and BSN-DNP: NLM

-Students in this track who choose not to pursue the DNP, may opt out and earn the MSN after completing NUR 483.
-If a student chooses not to continue after completing the MSN level coursework (NUR 483), they must notify the Post-licensure Academic Advisor no later than March 1st the semester prior to enrolling in NUR 483.
-It will be assumed that student plans are to complete DNP unless otherwise notified.
-Graduates of the NLM sequence will be eligible to take the exam for certification in Nursing Executive Board Certified Advanced (CNEA-BC) offered through the American Nurse Credentialing Center (ANCC) when they have 2 years of experience in an administrative role.
+Graduates of the NLM track will be eligible to take the exam for certification in Nursing Executive Board Certified Advanced (CNEA-BC) offered through the American Nurse Credentialing Center (ANCC) when they have 2 years of experience in an administrative role.

-Clinical Hours and Preceptors
+Clinical Hours and Preceptors BSN-MSN: FNP and BSN-DNP: FNP

-BSN-DNP: FNP track

-Students in the FNP track will complete 660 clinical hours prior to entering DNP level courses.
+Students in the FNP track will complete 660 FNP clinical hours.
 Those clinical hours are completed as follows:

-NUR 471 Family Nurse Practitioner I - 120 clinical hours with the focus on pediatrics NUR 473 Family Nurse Practitioner II - 120 clinical hours with the focus on women's health

-NUR 475 Family Nurse Practitioner III - 180 clinical hours with the focus on adult and geriatric health
+NUR 471 Family Nurse Practitioner I - 120 clinical hours with the focus on pediatrics NUR 473 Family Nurse Practitioner II - 120 clinical hours with the focus on women's health NUR 475 Family Nurse Practitioner III - 180 clinical hours with the focus on adult and geriatric health NUR 477 Family Nurse Practitioner IV - 240 clinical hours with focus on general practice These courses are to be taken in this sequential order and in consecutive academic terms.
+Thus, the student will take 471 in spring semester, 473 in summer session, 475 in fall semester, and 477 in the spring semester.
+Family Nurse Practitioner IV (477) is the synthesis course in which the student applies what has been learned in all the other clinical courses.

-NUR 477 Family Nurse Practitioner IV -240 clinical hours with focus on general practice in history-taking, physical examination, and documentation skills prior to being allowed to begin the 471 course in a subsequent term.
+When a student does not enroll, due to health or personal reasons, in 471 in the spring semester after completing 431 in the fall semester, the student will be required to demonstrate proficiency in history-taking, physical examination, and documentation skills prior to being allowed to begin the 471 course in a subsequent term.
 This proficiency will be coordinated by the FNP Program Lead in consultation with the 431 course instructor.
 Inability to demonstrate such proficiency will result in development of a plan for acquisition of such skills prior to approval to enroll in the requested clinical course.
 Lack of sequential course completion among any of the other clinical courses will be reviewed by the FNP Program Lead and appropriate plans for meeting course objectives developed in consultation with course instructor.